agama-project/agama/playwright/README.md

 ### Stuck at D-Bus Loading

-It usually indicates an issue with the D-Installer D-Bus services.
+It usually indicates an issue with the Agama D-Bus services.
 There is a step called "Show D-Bus Services Logs" which should give a hint what is going wrong.
 Additional help can be the `y2log` file in the artifacts (see above).